Thursday, March 09, 2023

 Last year, the invasion of Ukraine by Russian forces dominated the headlines.
 The war still rages on but it is no longer as reported like before especially in local news programs.

-To mark the first anniversary of Russia's aggression against Ukraine, the Embassies of France and Germany presented a screening of On the Trail of War Crimes: Murder of Ukranian Civilians a documentary by German war journalist Carsten Stormer investigating Russia's war crimes against Ukranian civilians.
+To mark the first anniversary of Russia's aggression against Ukraine, the Embassies of France and Germany presented a screening of On the Trail of War Crimes: Murder of Ukrainian Civilians a documentary by German war journalist Carsten Stormer investigating Russia's war crimes against Ukrainian civilians.

 Carsten Stormer